Builditluc/wiki-tui/docs/contributing/bug-report.md

 ## Create the issue

-When creating a new issue, please choose the `Bug report` template and fill it in.
+When creating a new issue, please choose the `Bug report` template.
 It should now look something like this

 ![Bug Report Template](../assets/images/bug_report_template.png)